huabawa/Jalpc/_posts/2017-08-23-How-to-connect-to-a-AWS-DB-Instance-running-MySQL-with-Shiny.md

 4. Type the following with the new user: ```./mysql -h <endpoint> -P <port> -u <user> -p```
 5. Type the following to check that the database granted to the user is created: ```SHOW databases;```

-## Show mysql tables in a webpage with Shiny
+## Introduction to Showing MySQL tables in a Shiny webpage
 https://shiny.rstudio.com/articles/persistent-data-storage.html

 I got the idea of displaying mysql tables with Shiny when my colleague mentioned that this was possible during our discussion with our boss on how to show energy data from the UW in mysql on a webpage.
 Having had no experience with mysql or shiny before, I thought the simplest and fastest way to begin learning these two things was to get help from my handy-dandy friend, Google.
 I simply typed in Shiny mysql into the google search bar and the first thing that showed up, Shiny - Persistent data storage in Shiny apps, was exactly the information that I needed.